iotaledger/iota-wiki/shimmer/learn/coordinator.md

 :::note

-The Coordinator is a temporary solution.
-The protocol will remove the Coordinator in the future [IOTA 2.0 update](./roadmap-to-decentralization.md).
+The Coordinator is a temporary solution which will be removed in the future [IOTA 2.0 update](./roadmap-to-decentralization.md).

 :::